ReflectiveEarth/reflective-seasons/CONTRIBUTING.md

 ## Working with the codebase

-Now that you have an issue you want to fix or feature to contribute, you may need to learn how to work with GitHub and the `reflective-potential` codebase.
+Now that you have an issue you want to fix or feature to contribute, you may need to learn how to work with GitHub and the `reflective-seasons` codebase.

 ### Version control, Git, and GitHub